mParticle/docs/src/pages/developers/migration/segment/index.md

 ## Identify

-Segment and mParticle enable you to associate data with users and their devices via similar "identify" concepts.
+Segment and mParticle enable you to associate data with users and their devices via similar identify concepts.

 ### Segment